lkovari/LKovariHome/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## known bugs or To Do List
+- set to true : "strictPropertyInitialization": false,
+- use date pipe at lastUpdateDate
+- if the sidemenu appeared and the screen resized hid the side menu and show the hamburger icon
+- the side menu flip over the content